 Approach 4: Minority Group Membership

 As we have seen, when considering a metric, there is always the risk that neurodivergent people will downplay or fail to recognize their own legitimate suffering, needs, preferences, and potential to thrive.
 It might be compelling to explain this self-abnegation by using the concept of internalized oppression, a psychologized acceptance of stereotypes associated with one’s minority status that causes people to act in ways that further their own oppression.
-Internalized oppression can lead to effects as varied as depression, a sense that one lacks agency, and a sense of oneself as fundamentally deviant, any of which effects is sure to colour the way that one perceives one’s own access claims (Liebow 2016).
+Internalized oppression can lead to effects as varied as depression, a sense that one lacks agency, and a sense of oneself as fundamentally deviant.
+Any of these effects can certainly colour the way that one perceives one’s own access claims (Liebow 2016).

 If that is right, then perhaps it is not our own perception of our needs that makes the crucial normative difference between competing claims here, but rather the fact of our oppression itself.
 To put the thought plainly, even if a white middle-class housewife in the 1950s did not see a need to complain about her lot in life, her possession of this self-understanding did not mean that she was not entitled to liberation.
-The degree to which her lot in life was proscribed by stereotypes of femininity and the degree to which her autonomy was limited by the patriarchy, we might think, are the kinds of facts that would confer upon her needs special normative merit, above and beyond, say, a husband’s strong distaste for cooking and cleaning.
+The degree to which her lot in life was proscribed by stereotypes of femininity and the degree to which her autonomy was limited by the patriarchy, we might think, are the kinds of facts that would confer upon her needs special normative merit, above and beyond, say, her husband’s strong distaste for cooking and cleaning.
 Similarly, on a minority group conception of what disabilities are, the main reason that neurodivergent people encounter difficulties in life is that they face discrimination akin to the kinds faced by other kinds of minorities.

-In conceiving of neurodivergence as most fundamentally as consisting of being concerned with a membership in an oppressed minority, we can recognize that neurodiversity-related access claims are demands to repair systemic and/or historic injustices.
+In conceiving of “neurodivergence” as being, most fundamentally, a kind of membership in an oppressed minority group, we can recognize that neurodiversity-related access claims are demands to repair systemic and/or historic injustices.
 On this view, we can answer the legitimacy question by asking whether the person’s identity/trait that grounds their access-claim is related to righting the wrongs of oppression.
 Run-of-the-mill preferences about say, aesthetics, or convenience, are not plausibly related to any kind of discrimination or oppression.
 In this way, the view can offer a justification for distinguishing neurodiversity-related claims from other claims without having to conclude that there is any kind of fundamental kind of difference between neurodiversity-related traits and other traits.
 It is merely a contingent fact that people who have some sorts of traits rather than others have been subjected to widespread discrimination.